neon-fish/cass/README.md

 2. Link with `npm link`
 3. Watch source files and rebuild with `npm run dev`
 4. Run the updated CLI with `cass <prompt>`

+Or without linking:

+1. Clone the repo
+2. Watch source files and rebuild with `npm run dev`
+3. Run the updated CLI with `npm start -- <prompt>` (note the spaces)
+    - Example: `npm start -- tell me a joke -v`